Dodgers vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

-- The Dodgers have been the underdog just one time in the past 10 contests and won that game.
+- The Dodgers have played as the favorite in eight of their past 10 games and have won seven of those contests.

-- When it comes to the total, the Dodgers and their foes are 5-5-0 in their previous 10 contests.
+- In their last 10 games with a total, the Dodgers and their opponents are 5-5-0 when it comes to hitting the over.

-- Oddsmakers have not posted a runline in any of the Dodgers' past 10 games.
-Los Angeles and its opponent have fallen short of the over/under for three straight games, with the average total set by sportsbooks during that span being 8.

 Dodgers Betting Records & Stats